 Completion Tracking is a feature in the Content area that allows students to monitor their progress while completing a course, and it also allows you to monitor whether students are visiting individual topics.
-(View the User Progress guide for more information about using completion tracking to monitor students' activity in the Content area.)
+(View the Class Progress guide for more information about using completion tracking to monitor students' activity in the Content area.)

 You can set completion tracking for an individual topic, for all topics in a module, or for everything in the Content area.
 For every module or topic you want to include in completion tracking, you must assign a completion type.

 - Required: Automatic—Topics will be marked as complete when the student does something in D2L, like view a file or post to a discussion.
 (See the Automatic Completion Tracking Appendix below for a full breakdown of how this works for different types of content.)

 - Required: Manual—Students will see a checkbox next to the topic, which they must manually click to mark the item as complete.

 - Not Required—No completion tracking will be monitored.

 Manual completion tracking is usually the best option since it allows students to mark as complete assignments that D2L cannot effectively track, like long readings, multi-part discussions, or assignments outside of D2L.

 If you'd like to see how completion tracking will appear to students, see the Student View guide for more information.

 Set Completion Tracking for an Individual Topic or Module